 How To Develop Your Singing Vibrato (Technique, Tips, Types)

 As time goes on, the word “vibrato” has been used in many different ways.
 When writing vocal texts, “vibrato” and “tremolo” were often the same thing in the Classical era.
-Later music researchers found out that they do not indicate the same thing.
+Later music researchers found out that they do not state the same thing.

 Vibrato refers to the oscillation in frequency, while tremolo refers to the oscillation that happens quickly in amplitude with very small pitch changes.